jonyeezs/clean-verticalslice-architecture/README.md

 # Architecture

-* Folders and namespaces is the first level of understanding how the application works
+> Folders and namespaces is the first level of understanding how the application works
+>
-* We separate what's shared and what is commonly run amongst all our code
+> We separate what's shared and what is commonly run amongst all our code
+>
-* All our business logics are grouped as features/use cases/activities.
+> All our business logics are grouped as features/use cases/activities.

+* **src** - Code
   1. **Api** - The layers (middlewares) of the application and the use cases of our business
+* **tests**
+  * Would love tests to be in the same folder as code but package dependencies that tests needs aren't needed for your app.
+So for that sake it is best to separate the files apart.
+  * Keep the tests in the same folder structure as `src` to easily navigate
+  * Intergration and unit test are placed together.
+They are both equally as cheap and should be run at all test. _Different story if they were e2e test_.

 ## Use cases